ibm-cloud-docs/ContinuousDelivery/pipeline_standalone_agent.md

    ```text
    `kubectl apply -k <TRIGGER_OVERLAY_FOLDER> -n <NAMESPACE>`
    ```
+   {: codeblock}

 6. Use the Tekton Dashboard to view the exported .zip folder run.

 ### Installing the Tekton Dashboard
 {: #standalone_mode_install_dashboar}

-1. For instructions about how to install the Tekton dashboard, see [Installing Tekton Dashboard on Kubernetes](https://github.com/tektoncd/dashboard/blob/main/docs/install.md#installing-tekton-dashboard-on-kubernetes){: external}.
+1. For instructions about how to install the Tekton dashboard, see [Installing Tekton Dashboard on Kubernetes](https://tekton.dev/docs/dashboard/install/#installing-tekton-dashboard-on-kubernetes){: external}.
-2. For instructions about how to access the dashboard after it is installed, see [Accessing the Dashboard](https://github.com/tektoncd/dashboard/blob/main/docs/install.md#accessing-the-dashboard){: external}.
+2. For instructions about how to access the dashboard after it is installed, see [Accessing the Dashboard](https://tekton.dev/docs/dashboard/install/#accessing-the-dashboard){: external}.